Reducing Waste and Recycling Resources

 Status of Plastic Waste Generation and Reduction Targets

-The amount of plastic waste generated, which was disposed of by outsourcing it as industrial waste was 1,742.8 tons at Kaneka and 2,786.4 tons at Group companies in Japan.
+The amount of plastic waste generated, which was disposed of by outsourcing it as industrial waste was 1,715.8 tons at Kaneka (a 1.5% decrease from the previous year), 2,556.9 tons at Group companies in Japan (an 8.2% decrease from the previous year), and 4,272.7 tons on a consolidated basis in Japan (a 5.7% decrease from the previous year).
 Kaneka is working to reduce emissions and improve recycling rates with an initial goal of reducing the amount of plastic waste generated by 1% per year.

 (Tons)